Call for Applications for Entrance Exams for the First and Fourth Years of University Studies - Academic Year 2017 – 2018

 - 28 places for the first year and 4 places for the fourth year of the undergraduate course of the Faculty of Human Sciences;

-- 32 places for the first year, 2 places for the second year and 6 places for the fourth year of the undergraduate course of the Faculty of Mathematical and Natural Sciences.
+- 32 places for the first year and 6 places for the fourth year of the undergraduate course of the Faculty of Mathematical and Natural Sciences.

 The scholarships have a duration of: